QUASI-DEV/www/md/faq.md

 No, we want to be inclusive every step of the way so that as many people as possible can participate in this new sharing community.
 The purchase process will be done entirely online via a simple website.
 If you already have an ether wallet, you'll be able to use that, or the site will just generate a wallet for you.

-### Will anyone hold 'premined' tokens?

-No. No one will get an unfair advantage: the only tokens in circulation will be the ones purchased during the DAO token sale.
+### Where will the tokens be held?

+The tokens will be held safely the DAO's immutable smart contract, the blockchain 'ledger' that tracks who own what.
+Tokens are therefore not held in a wallet - they are manipulated by using a GUI that transparently signs transactions to the DAO's using the private keys held in your main Ethereum wallet.

 ### Will there be another opportunity to purchase tokens?

-There will be only one DAO token sale.
+There is currently no code in the DAO's smart contract to autostart another funding round.
 Once launched during the course of 2016, the DAO will be fully autonomous and decentralized.
 How it then manages itself, including decisions on its finances, is entirely up to 'it'.
-DAO token holders will hold voting rights, be able to submit proposals, and pass motions.
+DAO token holders will hold voting rights, be able to submit proposals, and pass motions, which could include a second round.

+This likely would mean the DAO will set a higher price for the new tokens, making existing ones more valuable.
+This process would be akin to having a series A,B,C, D etc.. in a startUp, where series A investors usually gain the most benefit from the series B, C rounds.

 ### How will the DAO control the funds it receives during the token sale?

-The DAO token holders will elect the service provider of their choosing, and the conditions under which funds are distributed.
+The DAO token holders will elect the Service Provider of their choosing, and the conditions under which funds are distributed.
 These decisions are entirely governed by smart contracts, and accessible through a simple online interface.
+Video tutorials on how to install the necessary software and taking the most common actions will be made available.

 ### Is there a minimum goal for the token sale?

 Yes.
 A minimum of 500,000 USD (equivalent) is required to build a meaningful DAO and first product.
-If the minimum is not reached, participants in the token sale will be able to request their funds back (denominated in ether).
+If the minimum is not reached, the exercise will end, and participants in the token sale will be able to request their funds back (denominated in ether).

-### Will the DAO token sale accept Bitcoin, Doge, etc.?

-Yes, we have partnered with Shapeshift so that the DAO token sale will accept most cryptocurrencies in existence, including Ether, Bitcoin, Litecoin, Dogecoin, MaidsafeCoin, StorjcoinX, Bitshares, Ripple, BitUSD, NXT, DASH, CLAMS and many, many others.

-For larger purchases denominated in cryptocurrencies, we are currently looking at partnering directly with exchanges.

 ### Will the DAO token sale accept FIAT currencies?

 Not directly.
 In order to take part, you must use a cryptocurrency.
 To exchange FIAT for cryptocurrencies you could use an exchange such as [Kraken](https://kraken.com).
-We are currently working with exchange to see if we could streamline this process.
+We are currently working with exchanges to streamline this process.